 "RUNNING OUT OF TIME" INTERNATIONAL RELAY Running Out of Time is one of the longest non-stop relays ever attempted in history.
 Runners, cyclists, and sailors worked together to pass a baton hand-to-hand which contained a powerful climate message from young people to the decision-makers at COP27.
 The Relay started Glasgow, the site of the 2021 United Nations Climate Change Conference #COP26, and ended in Sharm El Sheikh, at the next #COP27 conference that started on November 6, 2022.
 PPNEA was a cooperating partner in Albania, organizing hundreds of participants throughout the country to pass the baton, which entered through Shkodra and passed in Greece through Lake Prespa.
-Four special handovers were organized within the country, where PPNEA aimed to raise awareness about pressing nature protection issues, such as the case of the airport construction in the Vjosa-Narta, poaching, urbanization of wetlands, and many more.
+Four special handovers were organized within the country, where PPNEA aimed to raise awareness about pressing nature protection issues, such as the case of the airport construction in the Viosa-Narta, poaching, urbanization of wetlands, and many more.

 THE WILDERNESS OF VJOSA-NARTA With the help of a visual artist, PPNEA installed at Destil Creative Hub a wildlife-themed exhibition which aimed to raise awareness about the airport construction in the Vjosa-Narta protected area.
 The exhibition was accessible for an entire month from December 15th to January 15th.
-The exhibition was visited by at least 100 people on a daily
+The exhibition was visited by at least 100 people on a daily basis.

-ESTABLISHMENT OF A GROUP OF VOLUNTEERS Since all the activities implemented throughout the project aimed to raise awareness about unsustainable decision-making and the dangers it imposes to nature conservation issues, PPNEA managed to gather at least 60 volunteers that were eager to fight alongside the organization.
-The volunteers were recruited to the events and they were enthusiastic to take action for preserving the wonderful nature of Albania.
+ESTABLISHMENT OF A GROUP OF VOLUNTEERS

+Since all the activities implemented throughout the project aimed to raise awareness about unsustainable decision-making and the dangers it imposes to nature conservation issues, PPNEA managed to gather at least 60 volunteers that were eager to fight alongside the organization.
+The volunteers were recruited to the events and they were enthusiastic to take

+action for preserving the wonderful nature of Albania.
 The group is constantly recruiting new members and has begun to take the first steps towards self-organization.

+GOALS

+01

+To make sure that the knowledge of the general public regarding nature and environment protection issues is enhanced.

+02

+To create a community of young volunteers who are eager to join environmental causes and raise awareness through peer exchange and proactive activism.

+02

+General public is informed about nature protection issues in Albania, leading to the creation of environmental forums;

+02

-GOALS 01 To make sure that the knowledge of the general public regarding nature and environment protection issues is enhanced.
-02 To create a community of young volunteers who are eager to join environmental causes and raise awareness through peer exchange and proactive activism.
-02 General public is informed about nature protection issues in Albania, leading to the creation of environmental forums; 02 The Running Out of Time message that promotes the crucial role of education in climate change action is highly spread in Albania, leading to the broad participation from the general public in the relay;
+The Running Out of Time message that promotes the crucial role of education in climate change action is highly spread in Albania, leading to the broad participation from the general public in the relay;

 TARGET GROUPS REACHED:

 Youth ■

 General public ■

-Nature enthusiasts
+Nature enthusiasts ■

-School children
+School children ■

-Local activists
+Local activists ■

-Students
+Students •

-Foreign activists
+Foreign activists ■

-Policymakers
+Policymakers ■

-Public institutions =
+Public institutions ■

-Journalists
+Journalists =

-Artists
+Artists ■

-Chapter III

-Wings Across Borders: Fostering Environmental Consciousness for Migratory Birds
+Chapter III Wings Across Borders: Fostering Environmental Consciousness for Migratory Birds

-Reinforce the easternmost European Egyptian Vulture population by delivering urgent conservation measures to address major known threats at breeding grounds and also along the flyway EGYPTIAN VULTURE NEW LIFE PROJECT "URGENT ACTIONS TO STRENGTHEN THE BALKAN POPULATION OF THE EGYPTIAN VULTURE AND SECURE ITS FLYWAY"
+EGYPTIAN VULTURE NEW LIFE PROJECT "URGENT ACTIONS TO STRENGTHEN THE BALKAN POPULATION OF THE EGYPTIAN VULTURE AND SECURE ITS FLYWAY"